 Females between 21 to 25 inches at the withers and weigh from 60 to 85 pounds.

 Bully Type: Males between 23 to 27 inches at the withers and weigh 80 to 125 pounds.
-Females between 22 to 26 inches at the withers and weigh 60 to 105 pounds.

 Note: The overall proportion of the dog is of utmost importance when evaluating weight.

 Training: Consistency is VERY important, but the American Bulldog is highly sensitive to the tone of its handler's voice, making training a fairly simple process.
 They are inquisitive and quick to learn simple tasks, yet unpredictable as they are a bit stubborn on occasion.
 Training should begin as early in their life as possible.
 They retain what they learn for a very long time.
-We recommend an obedience class for you & your puppy.
+We recommend an obedience class/classes for you & your puppy.
 The breed also tends to become bored easily while their owners are not at home and will end up using its energy on things within your home (like tables, shoes and other such things).
 We suggest a crate, play-yard or "safe" room for your puppy while you are not at home.
 Remember adequate daily attention & exercise!!!
 You need to make sure that you have the time and energy to exercise and play, or your puppy may never outgrow the chewing stage.
-Proper chew toys are also very important as Bulldogs tend to eat things they shouldn't!
+Proper chew toys are also very important as Bulldogs tend to eat things they shouldn't!!

 House breaking your American Bulldog must be started as soon as possible.
 It is important to create an immediate daily routine to help prevent urination accidents that can occur when you first bring a puppy home.
 If you set a consistent routine this will help your puppy learn to have more control during the times you are not home.
 Depending on the situation, developing a routine can potentially take up to six months, and once your puppy is trained you will need to maintain the routine to keep your puppy happy and feeling secure.

-Health: The most common health issue we see in AB's is skin related...allergies.
-The skin issue can sometimes be resolved by a change of diet, but finding out what food your dog is reacting to can be tricky.
+Health: A health issue we have encountered several times in dogs is skin related...allergies.
+The skin issue can sometimes be resolved by a change of diet, but finding out what food(s) your dog is reacting to can be tricky.
 The dog can display all or a few of the following symptoms: scratching, has a rash or redness of the skin, gunky ears (ear infections), rust colored areas under the tail, front legs, next to the chest & in-between their toes.
+Some dogs can have seasonal allergies and an allergy panel can be done to determine what your dog is reacting to.
+Your pet can be prescribed allergy shots specific to their allergies to help them each allergy season, but again an allergy panel needs to be done first.

 Joint problems is another health issue seen in American Bulldogs.
 Hip dysplasia is one (an abnormal formation of the hip socket).
 We have our Veterinary Clinic perform basic x-ray's on our breeding stock to evaluate the internal state of the joints.
 First, the caput should be deeply and tightly held by the acetabulum .
 Secondly, the caput or acetabulum should be smooth and round.

 Dog food can sometimes be a factor to some joint issues...feeding a poor quality food, too much food (obese pups/dogs) or a food that's analysis is not specific to the needs of an American Bulldog.
+We have seen young pups suffer from serious joint problems that could have been easily prevented with a better choice of dog food.
+We feel owners need to beware of calcium, phosphorus and protein levels in puppy food.

 Diet: We HIGHLY recommend a puppy/dog food that is Natural or Holistic.
 We have had very good luck with chicken being the main meat.
 A Large Breed formula should also be used as we believe foods with excessive calcium & phosphorus along with decreased Vitamin C intake contributes to joint issues (the normal change of cartilage to bone in the development of the joint fails or is delayed.
 The cartilage continues to grow and may split or become necrotic).
 Overfeeding your puppy/dog is not healthy either..too much weight on their growing joints can lead to lifelong skeletal problems.